Elmiron Class Action Lawsuit vs. Multidistrict Litigation (MDL) for Individual Injury Claims

 ADD YOUR COMMENTS 1

-With a growing number of lawsuits being pursued nationwide by former users of Elmiron diagnosed with retina damage known as pigmentary maculopathy, a panel of federal judges recently established consolidated pretrial proceedings for the claims, known as a multidistrict litigation (MDL).
+Elmiron lawsuits were previously filed nationwide by former users of the bladder drug who alleged they developed retina damage known as pigmentary maculopathy after long-term use.
+As the number of claims grew, a panel of federal judges established consolidated pretrial proceedings for the lawsuits, known as a multidistrict litigation, or MDL.

 • Blurry Vision